 - Preparing and submitting a detailed report to the court of how the estate was settled

-Start by making a list of all of your assets and liabilities, plus a list of all advisors who help with the business side of your life.
+First, create a list of your assets and liabilities.
+Additionally, include the individuals who help you with the financial aspects of your life.
 Recent tax returns will be helpful, as will contact information for your estate planning attorney, CPA and financial advisor.
 You should include retirement accounts, life insurance policies and any assets without beneficiary designations.